gardener/landscaper/docs/tutorials/00-landscaper-installation.md

 ##### Prerequisites

 - Kubernetes cluster
-- An OCI registry that implements the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec).
+- An external OCI registry that implements the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec).

 First the helm values for the Landscaper configuration (`landscaper-values.yaml`) have to be created: